 Investigates the diversity of men's and women's experiences in American society.
 Emphasizes the social and historical factors that shape relations between men and women.
 Explores feminine and masculine scholarship, American society's treatment of women compared to men, and examines the position of women and men in the family and in the community.
 Applies to Associate Degree.
-Transfer credit: CSU; UC (under review).
+Transfer Credit: CSU;UC.
+IGETC AREA 4D, 4J.